systembolaget/Physical-computing-sensor-wireless-tutorial-13f-Pollution-monitor-with-ESP8266-and-Adafruit-IO/README.md

 # Physical computing sensor wireless tutorial - Pollution monitor with ESP8266 and Adafruit IO

-Fast WiFi and MQTT with deep-sleep to preserve battery capacity.
-Easily monitor PM2.5 and NC2.5, and transmit to Adafruit IO
+Fast WiFi and MQTT with deep-sleep to maximise battery capacity.
+Easily monitor particle pollution PM2.5 and NC2.5

 ### Setup